Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots

 where $\varphi_n\geq 0$ is given by

-The non-convexity of this joint uncertainty region is an obstacle to robust resource allocation design since the commonly adopted approaches for handling uncertainty such as the S-procedure \cite{boyd2004convex} or Bernstein-type inequalities \cite{6891348} require a convex uncertainty region.
+The non-convexity of this joint uncertainty region is an obstacle to robust resource allocation design since the commonly adopted approaches for handling uncertainty such as the S-procedure \cite{boyd2004convex} require a convex uncertainty region.
 To overcome this difficulty, we bound the joint uncertainty region by a superset uncertainty region given by a circle, namely, the blue-colored circle in Figure \ref{safe_appro}.
 We note that the convex hull of the joint uncertainty region is a tighter bound than the proposed blue-colored circle.
 Yet, since the convex hull is difficult to model and may not be conducive to the application of the S-procedure, we adopt the more tractable circle bound in this paper.
-In particular, the center of the blue-colored circle is located on the orange-colored circle and corresponds to $\Delta\theta=0$.
-By applying the law of cosines, the radius of the blue-colored circle and its area are given by, respectively,
+In particular, the center of the blue-colored circle is located on the black-colored circle and corresponds to $\Delta\theta=0$.
+By applying the law of cosines, the radius of the blue-colored circle, $d_n$, and the area of the circle uncertainty region, $A_{\mathrm{app}_n}$, are given by, respectively,

 Then, the accuracy of the bound can be evaluated via the ratio of the actual area and the corresponding bounding area.
 In particular, we have

 In Figure \ref{ratio}, we illustrate the accuracy of the bound as a function of angle uncertainty $\phi$ and normalized fading uncertainty $\frac{r_n}{R}$ for $n=6$, $\omega=0.5$, and $\overline{\theta}=\frac{\pi}{3}$.
 We observe that the bound is relatively accurate, especially when the angle uncertainty is small, i.e., for the high-quality sensing that is achieved by employing highly-directional beams at the DFRC BS.
 Note that the proposed framework not only enables the offline pre-design of highly-directional sensing beam patterns but also allows us to tune the length of the scanning period to frequently update the sensing information of the targets, which can potentially help mitigate the angle uncertainty of the eavesdroppers.
 As a result, the bound derived in \eqref{ISAC_bound} is particularly well-suited for the optimization framework developed in this paper.